tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-profile-deployment.md

 ms.collection: M365-identity-device-management
 ---

-# Troubleshoot deployment of a SCEP certificate profile to devices in you manage with Microsoft Intune
+# Troubleshoot deployment of a SCEP certificate profile to devices in Microsoft Intune

 Use the following information to help you troubleshoot deployment of Simple Certificate Enrollment Protocol (SCEP) certificate profiles with Intune.